ccgalindog/Spatially_Embedded_Nets/README.md

 *q:* float in range [0,1] - Probability of constructing further links between existing nodes on each growth phase step.

-*r:* float - Exponent for the cost-vs-redundancy trade-off function.
+*r:* float - Exponent for the redundancy/cost trade-off function.

 *s:* float in range [0,1] - Probability of splitting an existing line on each growth step.

-*x0:* numpy array with shape ( N0, 2 ) - geographic node locations for nodes in the minimum spanning tree.
+*x0:* numpy array with shape ( N0, 2 ) - Geographic node locations for nodes in the minimum spanning tree.

-*x_2add:* numpy array with shape ( N-N0, 2 ) - geographic node locations for nodes added in the growth phase.
+*x_2add:* numpy array with shape ( N-N0, 2 ) - Geographic node locations for nodes added in the growth phase.

 </br>
 </br>